briandipalma/spa-2014/workshop_part3.md

 	https://github.com/briandipalma/spa-2014-contacts-list

-we can move onto integrating the packages we have worked on into an application.
+we can move onto integrating the custom elemen package we have worked on into an application.

 To start

 	git clone https://github.com/briandipalma/spa-2014-app

-1. Open `src/index.js`
+1. Open `src/index.js` and `template/spaApplication.text`

 	All the application Custom Elements are imported and registered in this module.
+	The application template is in the `template/spaApplication.text` file.

 2. Serve the package